AussieGuy0/notes/general/computer-science/algorithms-and-data-structures.md

 Good choice for checking if graph is cyclic, and finding strongly connected components of a graph (where every vertex is reachable from any other vertex)

+### Kruskal's Algorithim (Minimum Spanning Tree)
+Finds mimimum spanning tree.
+Smalles subset of edges (based on weight) that connects every vertex in graph.

-### Traversals
+#### Traversals

-- Inorder Traversal
+- Inorder Traversal: (Left, Root, Right)
-- Preorder Traversal
+- Preorder Traversal: (Root, Left, Right)
-- Postorder Traversal
+- Postorder Traversal: (Left, Right, Root)
-- Kruskal's Algorithim (Minimum Spanning Tree)